zigpy/zigpy-znp/README.md

 - CC1352R: Sub 1 GHz & 2.4 GHz wireless MCU.
 Essentially CC2652R with an extra sub-1GHz radio.
 - CC1352P: CC1352R with a built in RF PA.

+### Supported older generation TI chips
+- CC2538: 2.4GHz Zigbee, 6LoWPAN, and IEEE 802.15.4 wireless MCU.
+ARM Cortex-M3 core with with 512kB Flash and 32kB RAM.
+- CC2531: CC2530 with a built-in UART/TTL to USB Bridge.
+Used in the cheap "Zigbee sticks" sold everywhere.
+Intel 8051 core, 256 Flash, only has 8kB RAM.
+- CC2530: 2.4GHz Zigbee and IEEE 802.15.4 wireless MCU.
+Intel 8051 core, 256 Flash, only has 8kB RAM.

 ### Auxiliary TI chips
 - CC2591 and CC2592: 2.4 GHz range extenders.
 These are not wireless MCUs, just auxillary PA (Power Amplifier) and LNA (Low Noise Amplifier) in the same package to improve RF (Radio Frequency) range of any 2.4 GHz radio chip.